semantic-group1/twitter-lda/README.md

 Setting up the Environment
 ====
-You could either use virtualenv and run the following command after activating the virtualenv or just run it in the terminal
+You could either use virtualenv and run the following command after activating the virtualenv or just run it in the terminal.
+Update the .boto file with Valid AWS Credential Keys.

     pip install -r requirements.txt